ryanmcnally93/little-strings/README.md

 ### Q and A of Potential Users

 I spoke to three different potential users regarding the website.
-One was a parent of a young child, one was a 10 year old, and the other was a music teacher.
+One was a parent of a young child.
+The younger person was my nephew, a 10 year old.
+The other was a friend I have who is a music teacher.
 I showed them what I had made and asked them the following questions:

 #### Q1 What makes a good website experience for children?